 Video Specialist - City of Tacoma, WA

-- Develop and Produce video content for television, online, internal communications and documentation.
+- Develop and Produce video content for online, television, internal communications, and documentation to include writing, videography, graphics and editing.

-- Supervise project life cycle from development through delivery.
+- Oversee project life cycle from development through delivery.

 - Troubleshoot and perform minor repairs of equipment